Note: Before diving into today's blog post, you definitely should check out my notes on YouTube videos: My English Learning Notes

-If you’re learning English, YouTube videos are one of the best resources for boosting your listening and speaking skills.
-But since English is so widely used, different people around the world speak it differently, making it tough to choose where to focus.
+If you’re learning English, YouTube videos are among the best resources for improving your listening and speaking skills.
+But since English is so widely used, people around the world use it differently, making it challenging to decide where to focus.

 As a language learner, it's often best to stick to one accent, and I personally prefer American English.
 If you feel the same way, stick around!
-I'm sharing the YouTube channels focusing on American English that I found to be super helpful for my own language journey.
+I'm sharing the YouTube channels focused on American English that I found super helpful for my language journey.

 1. Learn English with Bob the Canadian: Everyday Vocabulary